Building Inspector Course I Site Management

 CPCCBC4008B Conduct on-site supervision of building and construction projects [C]

-* In addition to the face-to-face attendance duration listed above, all short courses also require self-directed learning through research, project work and assessment tasks for successful completion.
+* In addition to the face-to-face attendance duration listed above, all short courses require self-directed learning through research, project work and successful completion of assessment tasks.

 Call HIA Training on 1300 650 620 to obtain more detailed information about this training program.